bgamari/ghc-wiki-import/building/running-tests/details.md

+One somewhat special \<opt-fn\> that is provided in the test driver is the function collect\_stats().
+It marks the test as a performance test at which point the test driver will automatically collect performance metrics and detect performance regressions.
+More information about collect\_stats is provided in perf\_notes.py

-Some of these functions, such as the one above, are common, so rather than forcing every .T file to redefine them, we provide canned versions.
+Some of these \<opt-fn\> functions, such as the 'expect failure' one above, are common, so rather than forcing every .T file to redefine them, we provide canned versions.
 For example, the provided function expect\_fail does the same as fn in the example above.
 See testlib.py for all the canned functions we provide for \<opt-fn\>.